ivanbenas/run_analysis/CodeBook.md

 ___
 **tidyDataSet.txt** is the final file obtained as the output of run_analysis script.
 This plain text file contains a tiny data set with four columns:

-1. `subject_id` With the 30 id's of the people that carried out the smart phones
+1. `subject_id` With the 30 ids of the people that carried out the smart phones
 2. `activity_name` With one of the six activities that they where performing while the observation ..* LAYING
 ..* SITTING